tangym27/ruffLife/README.md

-catpic | https://aws.random.cat/meow  | no key needed and unlimited quotas! dogpic | https://random.dog | no key needed and unlimited quotas! catfact | https://catfact.ninja/ | no key needed and unlimited quotas! geek jokes | https://github.com/sameerkumar18/geek-joke-api/api | no key needed and unlimited quotas! joke of the day | https://favqs.com/api/ | no key and unlimited quotas!
+catpic | https://aws.random.cat/meow  | no key needed and unlimited quotas! dogpic | https://random.dog | no key needed and unlimited quotas! catfact | https://catfact.ninja/ | no key needed and unlimited quotas! fun jokes | http://randomuselessfact.appspot.com/ | no key needed and unlimited quotas! gif | https://developers.giphy.com/docs/ | key is needed and there is a 10,000 search per day quota limit quote of the day | https://favqs.com/api/ | no key and unlimited quotas!

 ## Instructions to Run: